 - 1. Attain total development of each household as well as the whole community participating in ENRICH: - 2.
 Ensure freedom from all 'un-freedoms' and human dignity for all members of all households under ENRICH; - 3.
 Empower the poor households so that they can pursue a pathway that would lead them towards the goal of human freedom and dignity; - 4.
 Ensure access of all participants in ENRICH to all capacity enhancing activities such as education, skill training, and health services; essential institutional facilities; appropriate financing for their chosen economic undertakings; necessary market and other information; appropriate technologies; and so on

-The Key Elements of ENRICH
+The Key Elements Of ENRICH

-- Increasing the capabilities of the household members; and - Enhancing the resource base of the households
+- Best possible utilization of available resources and capabilities at the household level; - Increasing the capabilities of the household members; and - Enhancing the resource base of the households

 Major Activities within the Reporting Period